 One man paints all of Rolls-Royce’s pinstripes by hand

 One pair of hands has been painting the pinstripes on all Rolls-Royce cars for the past 17 years, and they belong to Mark Court.
 Court has been doing this intricate work since the company opened its Goodwood plant in 2003.
 (It’s his only job, and reportedly earns him a six-figure salary.)
-Given that the lack of room for error—the pinstripe paint is a unique variety that affixes instantly to the car’s paint, so mistakes result in the whole car needing repainting—it’s well-deserved.
+Given the lack of room for error—the pinstripe paint is a unique variety that affixes instantly to the car’s paint, so mistakes result in the whole car needing repainting—it’s well-deserved.

 It takes at least two months to build a Phantom